 What you should pay attention to when shopping

 As already mentioned in the previous paragraph, it makes sense to check the ingredients as soon as you go shopping.
 Unfortunately, there are many different terms for sugar and it is not obvious at first glance what is sugar and what is not.

 Even if a product is marketed as “sugar free” it may still contain some.
-The list of ingredients must explicitly contain the word “sugar” only for table sugar (sucrose).
+The list of ingredients must explicitly contain the word “sugar” only for household sugar (sucrose).

 Other types of sugar can be called, for example: